TritonDataCenter/eng/docs/index.md

 suite (ideally both).
 In either case, bug fixes and new features should not be integrated without adding new tests, and the tests **must** be run automatically (as via jenkins) either with every commit or daily.
-Currently this is handled by the [staging environment](https://mo.joyent.com/docs/globe-theatre/master/) and the "stage-test-\*" Jenkins jobs.
+Currently this is handled by the [nightly environment](https://github.com/joyent/globe-theatre/) and the "stage-test-\*" Jenkins jobs.
 In other words, your project should have some sort of "stage-test-\*" job.
 Understanding and fixing failures in the automated test run **must** be considered the top development priority for that repo's team.
 Persistent failures are not acceptable.
-Currently, these staging and CI environments can only be accessed by Joyent employees.
+Currently, these nightly and CI environments can only be accessed by Joyent employees.

 All installed components **should** provide a "runtests" driver script (preferably in the "test" subdirectory) and the necessary test files